 Myth 5.
 We have to admit every patient with a febrile convulsion.

-If you discharge them then you need to give them appropriate safety netting on how to manage future febrile convulsions.
+If you discharge them, you need to give them appropriate safety netting and teach them how to manage future febrile convulsions.

 Key advice includes: